cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

     - Intrusion into the customer asset management function (implementation)
     - Intrusion into the exchange operation modules

-The following sections outline each risk, and their security controls are shown in Section 9.2.2.
+The following sections outline each risk, and their security controls are shown in {{security-controls-at-digital-asset-custodian}}.

 #### Risk of loss of signing secret key